pqcli/pqcli/README.md

 Note: `dilithium-bcpqc` is the Dilithium implementation from the BouncyCastle Post-Quantum Security Provider, which BC 1.79+ no longer supports for certificate signing.
 It is provided for keypair generation and A/B testing only.

+## Acknowledgements

+PQCLI is partially funded as a part of the [Trustpoint](https://industrial-security.io) project sponsored by the German Federal Ministry of Education and Research.